Zou-jj/CPSC210_project/README.md

 ##User Stories

-- As a user, I want to create a list of battle teams of different forces.
-- As a user, I want to add customized warriors to a troop.
+- As a user, I want to be able to select a troop and add a new warrior to the troop
-- As a user, I want to modify warriors' ability.
+- As a user, I want to select a warrior and modify its ability.
 - As a user, I want to select a troop and view all warriors in that troop.
-- As a user, I want to place warriors on the battle ground in specific place.
+- As a user, I want to view all troops in the game.